How to Caption YouTube Shorts

 Export and upload to YouTube

 Export at 1080x1920 for standard quality or 2160x3840 for 4K Shorts.
 YouTube supports both resolutions.
-The MP4 downloads with captions burned in — upload directly to YouTube Studio or the YouTube mobile app.
+The MP4 downloads with captions burned in, upload directly to YouTube Studio or the YouTube mobile app.

 Why Captions Matter for YouTube Shorts

 YouTube Shorts competes directly with TikTok and Instagram Reels for vertical video attention.
 The Shorts algorithm, like its competitors, uses watch time and engagement as primary ranking signals.
-Captions increase both by making content accessible to viewers scrolling with sound off — which is the default state for most mobile browsing sessions.
+Captions and subtitles increase both by making content accessible to viewers scrolling with sound off, which is the default state for most mobile browsing sessions.
 YouTube has also invested heavily in search and discovery for Shorts, and caption text helps the algorithm understand your content's topic, improving its ability to surface your Short to relevant audiences.
 Unlike long-form YouTube videos where viewers actively choose to watch and turn on sound, Shorts are consumed passively in a swipe feed.
 Your content has roughly one second to convince a viewer to stop swiping.
 Bold, animated captions provide immediate visual information that hooks viewers before they even process the audio.
 The data consistently shows that captioned Shorts achieve higher completion rates, more likes, and more subscribers than uncaptioned equivalents.
 For creators building a Shorts strategy, captions are a baseline requirement, not an optional enhancement.

 Optimizing Caption Style for YouTube Shorts